 We provide information, analytics and online marketplace services to the commercial real estate and related business community in the U.S., the U.K., and parts of Canada, Spain, Germany and France.
 Our functional currency for our operations in the U.K., Canada, Spain, Germany and France is the local currency.
 As such, fluctuations in the British Pound, Canadian dollar and Euro may have an impact on our business, results of operations and financial position.
-For the year ended December 31, 2016, revenues denominated in foreign currencies was approximately 4% of total revenue.
-For the year ended December 31, 2016, our revenues would have decreased by approximately \$3 million if the U.S. dollar exchange rate used strengthened by 10%.
+For the year ended December 31, 2017, revenues denominated in foreign currencies was approximately 3% of total revenue.
+For the year ended December 31, 2017, our revenues would have decreased by approximately \$3 million if the U.S. dollar exchange rate used strengthened by 10%.
+For the year ended December 31, 2017, our revenues would have increased by approximately \$3 million if the U.S. dollar exchange rate used weakened by 10%.
 In addition, we have assets and liabilities denominated in foreign currencies.
-A 10% strengthening of the U.S. dollar exchange rate against all currencies with which we have exposure at December 31, 2016 would have resulted in an increase of approximately \$89,000 in the carrying amount of net assets.
-For the year ended December 31, 2016 would have increased by approximately \$3 million if the U.S. dollar exchange rate used weakened by 10%.
-In addition, we have assets and liabilities denominated in foreign currencies.
-A 10% weakening of the U.S. dollar exchange rate used weakened by 10%.
-In addition, we have assets and liabilities denominated in foreign currencies.
-A 10% weakening of the U.S. dollar exchange rate used weakened by 10%.
-In addition, we have assets and liabilities denominated in foreign currencies.
-A 10% weakening of the U.S. dollar exchange rate against all currencies with which we have exposure at December 31, 2016 would have resulted in a decrease of approximately \$89,000 in the carrying amount of net assets.
 We currently do not use financial instruments to hedge our exposure to exchange rate fluctuations with respect to our foreign subsidiaries.
-We may seek to enter hedging transactions in the future to reduce our exposure to exchange rate fluctuations, but we may be u
+We may seek to enter into hedging transactions in the future to reduce our exposure to exchange rate fluctuations, but we may be unable to enter into hedging transactions successfully, on acceptable terms or at all.
+As of December 31, 2017, accumulated other comprehensive loss included a loss from foreign currency translation adjustments of approximately \$8 million.

-We do not have material exposure to market risks associated with changes in interest rates related to cash equivalent securities held as of December 31, 2016.
-As of December 31, 2016, we had \$567 million of cash and cash equivalents.
+We do not have material exposure to market risks associated with changes in interest rates related to cash equivalent securities held as of December 31, 2017.
+As of December 31, 2017, we had \$1 billion of cash and cash equivalents and short-term investments.
 If there is an increase or decrease in interest rates, there will be a corresponding increase or decrease in the amount of interest earned on our cash and cash equivalents.